weston-bish/still-python/README.md

 **still** is a super-minimal static site generator designed for small personal blogs.
 It converts Markdown files into simple HTML pages using Python's `markdown` module and combines them with a header and footer to produce fast, portable, brutally minimal websites.

 The goal of still is to make it **as simple as possible to publish a blog**.
-It is designed for personal use primarily.

 ---